 Tiger stripes, angel scratches or stretchies.
 Irrespective of what you choose to call them, many of us consider stretch marks undesirable.
 But, the way we perceive stretch marks is rapidly changing.

 The fitness trainer Kayla Itsines displayed her stripes on Instagram.
 Online fashion retailer ASOS chose not to airbrush these imperfections from their swim suit models.
 The artist Zinteta has turned stretch marks into works of art.

 We are finally being encouraged to accept our bodies with all its flaws, and recognize that 50-80% of us will develop stretch marks.
 Genes can influence our predisposition to stretch marks, and if you inherit a certain version of the elastin (ELN) gene, it might be nearly impossible to avoid them.

-Stretch marks (striae distensae) are tears that occur in the dermis layer of our skin.
-They tend to start off red or purple, and lose colour later as the cells die off.
+Stretch marks (striae distensae) are tears that occur in the dermis, the inner layer of our skin.
+They tend to start off red or purple, and lose color later as the cells die off.
 This process leaves areas of skin that are empty and soft to touch.

-Elastin fibres are made of a protein called tropoelastin, and the instructions for making this protein are given by the ELN gene.
+Elastin fibres are made of the protein tropoelastin, encoded by the ELN gene.
 Much of the elastin in our bodies is produced before birth or in the first few years of life.
 As we age, the amount of elastin we produce goes down drastically.

-Scientists are hopeful that one day they will be able to treat stretch marks with technologies.
+Scientists are hopeful that one day they will be able to treat these blemishes.
 Until then, we should get on board with Zinteta and embrace our stretch marks for the story they tell of who we are.